 Youth Climate Summit of the Lehigh Valley

 What is a Youth Climate Summit? – A Youth Climate Summit brings together young people who want to do something about climate change and helps them develop the tools to take action.
 This includes talking with experts and climate professionals, hearing about other student groups’ success stories, doing hands-on projects like gardening or creating new goods from recycled materials, and exploring your own personal strengths for climate action.
-This year, the Nurture Nature Center in Easton, PA will be hosting the 5th Annual Youth Climate Summit of the Lehigh Valley on Friday and Saturday, April 19 and 20.
-The summit is free to attend, and food will be provided.

 • Keynote with Dr. Diane Husic from Moravian University – Empowering youth engagement in climate action and solutions addressing local to global challenges